artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 ^^^^

-Finally, **info** messages are only included in the downloadable :ref:`verbose version <csv-validation-short-long>` of the validation report.
+Finally, **info** messages are only included in the downloadable :ref:`detailed version <csv-validation-short-long>` of the validation report.
 These are typically general information outputs intended to help a user determine if the CSV is well-formed and will import as expected.
 Unless something unexpected is seen in the output, no particular remedial action is necessary for info messages.

-There are two types of info messages found in the verbose validation report.
+There are two types of info messages found in the detailed validation report.
 First, some messages include additional general information about the CSV, intended to aid in review.
 For example, the CSV column count check will tell you how many columns were found in the CSV: